 …Except romance novels.

-Now I’m sure this isn’t the case with all romance novels – I’ll admit I have not in fact read every romance novel, so my sample size is limited in that respect – but I’ve read enough to notice a pattern.
+Now I’m sure this isn’t the case with all romance novels.
+I’ll admit I have not in fact read every romance novel, so my sample size is limited in that respect.
+But I’ve read enough to notice a pattern.
 Romance novels often break the narrative formula in favor of deep-diving into their character’s psyches or the minutiae of their relationships.

 This is a big reason why I don’t finish many romance novels – the story structure just isn’t sound.
 However, I’ll admit I care a lot about plot, probably more than the average romance writer, and my stories tend to be plot-heavy with intricate storylines.
 I’m sure this colors my opinion.
 But without the plot, the characters are just kind of floating in a nebulous cloud of a world, thinking and feeling things for no particular reason other than the author wants them to.

 And yet romance novels are still hugely successful despite bucking the formula.
 Why?
 I suspect it’s because readers are looking for a feeling more than a story.
 They want to capture the essence of love and sex and everything in between; the rest is secondary.
-I’ve noticed my monthly Romance Writer’s Report, published by the RWA, features lots of advice on characters (and marketing), and very little on story structure.
+I’ve noticed my monthly Romance Writer’s Report, published by the RWA, features lots of advice on characters (and marketing…a SHIT-TON on marketing), and very little on story structure.

 Eschewing the traditional story structure doesn’t mean romance novels are “wrong;” it just means they’re not inherently cinematic.
 I think it’s also a big reason why romance novels get a lot of crap for being “bad.”
 They’re not bad, they’re just different.